 Core elements of EE, TOK and CAS are required.

-Students on the Certificate Track take one or two subjects at the Higher Level (HL) and the rest of the subjects at the Standard Level (SL).
+Students on the Course Track take one or two subjects at the Higher Level (HL) and the rest of the subjects at the Standard Level (SL).

 Core elements of EE, TOK and CAS are required.